Sony A7 II vs Olympus E-M1

 The Sony Alpha A7 II and the Olympus OM-D E-M1 are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and September 2013.
 Both the A7 II and the E-M1 are mirrorless interchangeable lens cameras that are based on a full frame (A7 II) and a Four Thirds (E-M1) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Olympus E-M1

 An illustration of the physical size and weight of the Sony A7 II and the Olympus E-M1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents the basis or 100 percent across all the size and weight measures).